 )

-• In terms of the database: If executed as a direct migration, this would typically drop the corresponding column (address_id) in the letting table.
-However, here it's specified within state_operations, so it affects the in-memory model state but not the database schema directly.
+address from the Letting model.Letting model in Django’s internal state will no longer have the address field.address_id) in the letting table.
+However, here it's specified within state_operations, so it affects the in-memory model state but not the database schema directly.migrations.DeleteModelmigrations.DeleteModel(

 name='Address',